MittaDhanunjaya/rg-devops-challenge/monitoring/README.md

-# Recogizer DevOps/Cloud Engineer Technical Challenge
+# Comprehensive Guide: Configuring Prometheus and Grafana for Dockerized Applications

 ## Introduction:
-The Documentation guides you to configure Monitoring solution for dockerized applications using Prometheus & Grafana.
-Also, An overview of the required dashboards to visualise and monitor via Grafana.
-At last, alerts are created wherever required.
+This guide provides comprehensive instructions for configuring and managing a monitoring solution using Prometheus and Grafana for dockerized applications.
+It covers setting up Prometheus and Grafana, creating dashboards, configuring alerts, and optional improvements for enhanced functionality.

 ## Pre-requisites:
+Before proceeding, ensure you have the following prerequisites installed on your system:

+1. Docker
-1. Docker & Docker Compose installed on your system.
+2. Docker Compose
-2. Update the necessary packages
+3. Necessary updates for Docker configuration
-3. Edit the Docker configuration file and replace credsStore to credStore in ~/.docker/config.json (I got an error while using Docker Compose for the first time).
+4. Edit the Docker configuration file and replace credsStore to credStore in ~/.docker/config.json (I got an error while using Docker Compose for the first time).

 This documentation will be in two steps:
 1. Setting up monitoring solution by using Prometheus & Grafana for our environment.
 2. Building Dashboards and creating alerts wherever we feel necessary.

-# Step 1:
+# Step 1: Setting Up Prometheus and Grafana:
+## Adjusting Caddyfile Configuration:
-Before configuring Prometheus & Grafana, we have to make a few adjustments to the Caddyfile configuration.
+Before configuring Prometheus and Grafana, make adjustments to the Caddyfile configuration to ensure proper metrics exposition:
-Since, Caddy should expose its admin interface on port 2019, we have to explicitly mention the admin:2019 in the configuration file.
-This endpoint allows to interact with the Caddy server, which can provide us the metrics which we need.

 ```bash
 {